BMI vs. body fat: Why only one matters

 There's a bunch of different ways you can measure your body fat percentage, and for the best readings you'll want to get it done at a doctor's or dietician's office.
 They'll have machines like an underwater weighing station or the ability to do a DEXA scan, which are far more accurate than anything you can do at home.

-However, if you don't have the resources to make the trip to a health care provider, you can get a fairly good estimate at home.
+If you don't have the resources to make the trip to a health care provider, however, you can get a fairly good estimate at home.
 The American Council of Exercise has a calculator where you can plug in some skinfold measurements for a rough idea of what your body fat percentage is.

 Body fat percentage still doesn't tell the whole story -- where the fat is stored on your body is important, too.
 Some people carry fat around their midsection, while others have an "hourglass" shape, where you carry fat in your chest and hips.
 Body fat distribution is determined in part by environmental factors, like alcohol intake and cigarette use, but it also has a strong genetic component.